Prizes

 Winners of the Undergraduate Prize:

-2024 Sophie Procter
+2024 Sofie Procter

 Habitual and goal-directed decision making in Parkinson's disease